-A qualified Mechanical Engineering tradesperson performs a variety of mechanical work on machinery, subassemblies and manufactured parts.
+A Mechanical Engineering Apprenticeship will prepare you for a job where you will perform a variety of mechanical work on machinery, subassemblies and manufactured parts.
 Common mechanical engineering trades include Toolmakers and Machinists.
 These roles often overlap in skill-sets and usually work alongside each other where specialisations overlap and complement the overall mechanical engineering work to be carried out.

 Tool Makers and Machinists play a vital role in any manufacturing workshop and can be found working in the automotive, mining, food and beverage manufacturing industries, to name a few.
 They may make precision machinery for machine tools and other manufacturing machinery.
 As an apprentice the scope of your exposure to techniques and machinery will depend on your Host Employer.
 There are excellent opportunities to progress out of the workshops and into administrative or operational roles that would see you applying your acquired knowledge to relationship management with the ‘Tool-room’ and project management, liaising with degree qualified Engineers on delivering small and large scale projects.